Petrol prices drop to lowest level in almost five years

 Diesel prices have also seen a reduction, dropping by 3p per litre since early January to an average of 140.97p.

-This welcome decline is attributed to a fall in the global price of oil, which dipped below the 60 US dollars per barrel mark on 7 January – a level not observed since February 2021.
+The decline is attributed to a fall in the global price of oil, which dipped below the US$60 per barrel mark on 7 January – a level not observed since February 2021.

 RAC head of policy Simon Williams said: “Seeing the price of petrol dip under 132p is a genuine boost for drivers, rewinding prices to those we last saw four and a half years ago.